lacarabela/INST377-Final-Project/docs/developer-manual.md

 A user can utilize functions such as:

-Page Navigation :

-Newsletter Sign Up:

-Locate Nearby Shelters on Adopt Now page:
+Page Navigation : Navigate to any available website page from the header present at the top of each page under the page name.

+Newsletter Sign Up: Fill out a form to sign up for the newsletter from the Home Page or Newsletter Page.

+Map Nearby Shelters on Adopt Now page: Fill out your zip code and view pinpoints on a Leaflet map of shelters or adoption centers located within your selected radius.
+Click on pinpoints to view shelter name and details.

-View Individual Pet Details:
+View Individual Pet Details: Click on a pet while browsing or from the home page to view more information and adoption details.

-Filter Pets by:
-Pet Type
-Location / Proximity
-Age
-Color

-Adopt Now Map:
+Filter Pets on Explore page: Make selections for Pet Type, Location / Proximity, Age, and Color to view pets fitting those specifications.

-Adoption Application Interest Form:
+Adoption Application Interest Form: Fill out adoption interest form on Adopt Now page.

-Click Through Success Stories Carousel:
+Click Through Success Stories Carousel: Click through different success stories in the carousel on the Newsletter page.

 ## API for Application